Pineapple Cake is an incredibly moist cake with a hint of sweet pineapple taste. The topping is the BEST part with its buttery, nutty goodness.

 How to Make Pineapple Cake

-Start by preheating the oven to 350F.
-Grease a 9 inch square baking pan and set aside.
+- Step One: Preheat oven to 350°F. Grease a 9-inch square baking pan and set aside.

-In a large bowl, stir together eggs, sugar, crushed pineapple with juices, baking powder, vanilla, flour and salt.
-Pour into the baking pan.
+- Step Two: In a large bowl, stir together eggs, sugar, crushed pineapple (with the juices), baking powder, vanilla, flour and salt.
+Pour the cake batter into the baking pan.

-Bake for 1 hour and 5 minutes or until a toothpick inserted in the center of the cake comes out clean.
+- Step Four: Bake for 1 hour and 5 minutes or when a toothpick inserted into the center of the cake comes out clean.

-Add the sugar, cream, butter and vanilla to a medium saucepan over medium heat.
+- Step Five: When the cake is almost ready to come out of the oven, start preparing the glaze.
+Add sugar, cream, butter and vanilla in a medium saucepan over medium heat.
 Bring to a boil.
 Boil for 2 minutes, stirring constantly.

 This post contains affiliate links.